I’m sure you have heard the age-old saying ‘money can’t buy happiness’ many times. But is this true?

 For example, spending quality time with your family is a meaningful activity.
 And therefore, buying a home entertainment system, so the whole family could enjoy watching movies together, can be considered an experiential purchase.

-A research by University of Cambridge also shows that if you have a strong affinity for something, even if it was tangible, you can get a lot of happiness out of buying that thing.
+Research by the University of Cambridge also shows that if you have a strong affinity for something, even if it was tangible, you can get a lot of happiness out of buying that thing.
 A good example of this can be a passion for cars or designer items.
 However, it’s important to understand why you are really buying it for.
-Are you buying it for your internal happiness or in an intent to impress others and feel accepted?
+Are you buying it for your internal happiness or with the intent to impress others and feel accepted?